farhan-azam/TOdo-list/README.md

+TODO list app
-tis is a simeple to do list app built in HTML ,CSS and javascript
+this is a simeple to do list app built in HTML ,CSS and javascript